Talentica/HungryHippos/Readme.md

 ## This readme contains prerequisite and basic installation guilelines along with end to end execution of HungryHippos application.

+# Purpose

+This document describes how to install, configure and run HungryHippos clusters.

+This document also covers how to run jobs and get their results.

 ## Prerequisite

 1) Minimum jdk 1.8 :- http://www.oracle.com/technetwork/java/javase/downloads/index.html